 “This is the very last bar where Sasha presided, and so we are bound to uphold his core philosophies regarding the understanding, preparation, service and appreciation of the modern cocktail,” says Boccato.
 “Every drink that’s made at this bar is a reflection of our dedication toward maintaining the inimitable standard of service that Sasha imparted unto his disciples the world over.”

 Today, the bar staff at Farmer and Sons is the second generation of those trained by Petraske himself.
 While the staff never had the opportunity to witness his brilliance firsthand, his influence still manifests itself in the service.
 “I find myself referencing his philosophy and the infamous Milk & Honey rules as often as I do the technique and recipes,” says Sean Meagher, the head bartender at Farmer and Sons.
 “It’s so helpful to have a moral and mental compass to guide us.
 It’s important for me to feel the presence of our mentors in every service.”

 The current bar menu at Farmer and Sons displays many Petraskean touches, including a distinct less-is-more approach to cocktail making.
-Some standouts are the Netherlands Cobbler (a build of Bols genever, Licor 43 and lemon juice over crushed ice) and the Milk & Honey classic American Trilogy (rye whiskey, applejack, a brown sugar cube and orange bitters).
-And this month, Farmer and Sons debuted Willy’s Rum Room, a rum-focused bar set off the main barroom.
+Some standouts are the Netherlands Cobbler (a build of Bols Genever, Licor 43 and lemon juice over crushed ice) and the Milk & Honey classic American Trilogy (rye whiskey, applejack, a brown sugar cube and orange bitters).
+And this month, Farmer a4nd Sons debuted Willy’s Rum Room, a rum-focused bar set off the main barroom.